floweredscarf/su25/labs/lab18/index.md

 ## Introduction

 Pull the skeleton, as usual.
-Copy the contents of `Graph.java` file from the last lab into `src/Graph.java`.
+Copy your implementation of the following methods of `Graph.java` file from the last lab into `src/Graph.java`:
+- addEdge
+- addUndirectedEdge
+- isAdjacent
+- neighbors
+- inDegree

 ## More Graph Algorithms